Discourse Analysis for research paper

 You need to write a literature review on the topic and create a theoretical framework.
 As it is the tactics that will help you in getting guidance during analysis.
 This technique will help you in developing an understanding of real-life situations.

 Example: A researcher investigating gathering the facts related to politics and history of nation researchers need to search for related theory by conducting research.
 It is the tactics which will help you in developing understanding about the relationship between business and government.

 Step 3: Analysis of themes and patterns

-It is a step which mainly includes an examination of different components of material like words, paragraph, sentences, and overall structure.
-After that you need to relate all attributes, patterns and themes that should be relevant to research Questions.
+It is a step that mainly includes an examination of different components of material like words, paragraphs, sentences, and overall structure.
+After that, you need to relate all attributes, patterns, and themes that should be relevant to research Questions.

-After that you need to analyze the material of wording and statements which represents the authoritarian and democratic political ideologies that involve the behavior of people towards authority and liberal values.
+After that, you need to analyze the material of wording and statements which represent the authoritarian and democratic political ideologies that involve the behavior of people towards authority and liberal values.

 Step 4: Review of outcomes and drawing conclusions